What are they?

 Many of the parameters in our universe interact through differential equations.
 For

-through the device.
-Likewise, the force applied to a mass is proportional to the
+current through the device.
+Likewise, the force applied to a mass is proportional to

 Fast Fourier and Laplace transforms analyze differential equations.